-5.5 PK/BIO/23 ENVIRONMENTAL MANAGEMENT SYSTEM RE-CERTIFICATION
+5.5 PK/BIO/23 ENVIRONMENTAL MANAGEMENT SYSTEM RE-CERTIFICATION standard.
+The audit was completed virtually in October and once again, the environmental performance of Council was recognised and recertification was granted.

-Members will be aware Council operates an accredited Environmental Management System (EMS), ISO140001, for all facilities and operations.
+Members were reminded that Council operates an accredited Environmental Management System (EMS), ISO140001, for all facilities and operations.
 The EMS establishes a structure to reduce Council's impact on the environment and seeks continuous improvement on the environmental performance of our services.
 As a result, the EMS assists Council in meeting any climate change objectives.

-Each year Council has to pass a surveillance audit by an external body to provide independent verification that the system is operating to a satisfactory standard.
-The audit was completed virtually in October and once again, the environmental performance of Council was recognised and recertification was granted.
+Each year Council has to pass a surveillance audit by an external body to provide independent verification that the system is operating to a satisfactory